 Change through communication

-It says that people in a Relationship Anarchy should continuously open up their feelings since they assume that “normal” healthy relationships don’t.
+It says that people should continuously open up their feelings just like any other healthy relationship.

 Customize your commitments

 This is about the original quote of being flexible with the commitments rather than walking on the path society lay for them..

 Whether you are entering a new relationship or reconstructing an existing one in the line of such a practice, it is important to understand the depths of the structure.
 This is why, anarchists follow relationship anarchy smorgasbord developed by a few anarchists and posted first on Reddit polyamory forum.